webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Interprets-the-Law.md

 ---
 aliases:
-  - Interprets the Law
+- "Interprets the Law"
 tags:
 - Compendium/CSRD/en/Foci
 - Focus/Category/Basic
-title: Interprets the Law
-collection: Foci
-kind: Compendium
 ---

 ## Interprets the Law
 You excel at winning others over to your views.